mia-platform/documentation/docs/business_suite/overview-business-suite.md

 ### CMS Site

 A microservice providing a web interface to help users directly interact with the CMS.
-More information about it can be found [here](../runtime_suite/cms-site/overview.md).

 ### Analytics